 • No one was killed.

-• No person, other than the offender, was seriously injured.
+• No individual, other than the offender, was seriously injured.

-• There was no passenger in the offender’s vehicle under the age of 14 at the time of the offense.
+• There were no passengers in the offender’s vehicle under the age of 14 at the time of the offense.

-Mandatory License Suspension for ARD is as follows:
+Mandatory License Suspension for ARD is outlined as follows:

-• A suspension of 60 days if BAC .16% or greater, BAC unknown, DUI involving drugs or violations of Implied Consent.
+• A suspension of 60 days if BAC is .16% or greater, if BAC is unknown, or if the DUI involves drugs or violations of Implied Consent.

 • A suspension of 90 days if the offender is a minor.